 You can make the exception for a few names who didn’t see as many attempts yet still produced, like Dan Bailey and Justin Tucker.
-They crushed in extra points, but had to be accurate in order to produce those fantasy points.
-If they missed even a couple a piece, then the numbers wouldn’t be as strong.
+They crushed in extra points but had to be accurate to produce those fantasy points.
+If they missed even a couple apiece, then the numbers wouldn’t be as strong.
 When evaluating kickers, these are the names still to consider, but we still want volume the most.

 Kickers on teams that move the ball is very important.
-There is a big reason for why Harrison Butker and Wil Lutz are big fantasy kickers year in and year out.
+There is a big reason why Harrison Butker and Wil Lutz are big fantasy kickers year in and year out.
 They are on offenses that move the ball in chunks and also play up in pace.
-There was two newer names in the fantasy kicking department, one being Zane Gonzalez in Arizona and Matt Gay in Tampa Bay.
+There were two newer names in the fantasy kicking department, one being Zane Gonzalez in Arizona and Matt Gay in Tampa Bay.
 Both finished as the 4th and 5th best kickers in fantasy points last season.
 After a horrendous offensive season in Arizona, Kyler Murray and a revamped coaching staff started to move the ball, which helped out Gonzalez’s attempts.
-The same goes for Tampa Bay, who were a pass happy team that move the ball.
+The same goes for Tampa Bay, who was a pass-happy team that moves the ball.